genericicon/Half-Life-Alyx-Experiments/README.md

 Note: Much of this code is a mess

-metrocop and citizens require certain assets and prefabs for each one that i'll upload at a future date you need to have your own custom sounds for citizens or metrocops, additionally you need to replace the original death sounds of combine grunts/captains with a blank sound.
+Metrocop and citizens require certain assets and prefabs for each one you need to have your own custom sounds for citizens or metrocops, additionally you need to replace the original death sounds of combine grunts/captains with a blank sound.
 The door breacher script will only work for doors the first time.
 I will be uploading a version that breaks doors off the hinges later on.